 Seo mar a thárla do bheith ann d’réir na sean sgéulta:- Fadó, fadó riamh tháinig long ón Austráil ar dtír san áit sin a lorg fíoruisge.
 Ní ró fhada ar dtír dóibh go dtáinig an tóir ón bhfairrge ortha.
 Ní raibh ach an próca óir sin acu agus thugadar as an luing é agus chuireadar annsan istig i dtóin a’ chuais é agus chuireadar an fear gorm mar ghárda air.
 Chuireadar geasa air an t-ór a chosaint beo agus marbh do go dtiocfaidís féin á iarraidh aris.
 Tá sé dóigheamhail nár thánadar chun an fhir bhoicht a fhuasgailt fós, mar ar uair áirighthe nach aon oidhche cloistear mar a bheadh duine ag gearán thíos san chuas.

 This is how its being there came about according to the old stories: – Long, long ago, a ship came to land from Australia in that place looking for fresh water.
 They weren’t long on land before pursuit from the sea came upon them.
-They only had that crock of gold and they took it from the ship and put it there in the bottom of the hollow and they set the black man as the guard of it.
+They only had that crock of gold and they took it from the ship and put it there in the bottom of the cove and they set the black man as the guard of it.
 They put binding spells upon him to guard the gold, be he dead or alive, until they themselves would come seeking it again.
-It is likely that they never came to release/deliver the poor man yet, because at certain times every night it is heard as though there is a person complaining down in the hollow.
+It is likely that they never came to release/deliver the poor man yet, because at certain times every night it is heard as though there is a person complaining down in the cove.

 - a rith is simply “ag rith” (running), however the g isn’t pronounced.